cgpeanut/winiis/README.md

     enable => true,
   }
 }

-- However, we also want to assign it the hasrestart parameter, which will allow for restarts under certain circumstances:

-class mysql::service {
-  service { 'mysql':
-    ensure     => 'running',
-    enable     => true,
-    hasrestart => true,
-  }
-}

-- Save and exit the file.

-3. Run the Puppet parser against the service.pp manifest:

-$ sudo puppet parser validate manifests/service.pp

-4. We're not quite done, however.
-We want to reopen the config class to ensure it triggers the service class to restart.
-To do this, we use the notify metaparameter, assigning it to the resource in our service class:

-$ sudo puppet parser validate manifests/config.pp

-class mysql::config {
-  file { '/etc/mysql/mysql.conf.d/mysqld.cnf':
-    ensure => 'file',
-    source => "puppet:///modules/mysql/mysqld.cnf",
-    mode   => '0644',
-    owner  => 'root',
-    group  => 'root',
-    notify => Service['mysql']
-  }
-}

-- Save and exit.

 5. We now need to tie our module together with an init.pp class.
 Generate the class: